The 10 most stolen vehicles in the US include popular models like the Ford F-150, Honda Civic, Nissan Altima, and Honda CR-V.

 Nissan Altimasare veterans of "most stolen" lists, despite not being especially popular or valuable as far as the black market is concerned.

 Altimas are frequently stolen due to a weakness in their keyless entry system that is easily exploited by crafty thieves.

 A "relay attack" is a common tactic used by thieves to manipulate the Altima’s keyless entry/start system without the actual key fob.
 Unfortunately, this means that a feature intended to mitigate theft actually helps thieves lift Altimas at an unchanging rate.

-This is especially true of the 2015 models, which are the most frequently stolen out of the Altima lineup.
+This is especially true of the 2015 and 2020 models, which are the most frequently stolen out of the Altima lineup.

 Key Takeaway Keyless fob systems, especially older ones, can be easily exploited by thieves.

 8. Honda CR-V

 Honda CR-Vshave only been on the top-ten list for a few years, but they've already moved up to #8.
 Their popularity among car thieves is partially owed to their classic and attractive styling.
 This means that CR-Vs are less likely to wind up in chop-shops since they’re more coveted as a whole.